OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 ### Least Privilege

 To minimize the potential damage of a successful SQL injection attack, you should minimize the privileges assigned to every database account in your environment.
-Do not assign DBA or admin type access rights to your application accounts.
-We understand that this is easy, and everything just "works" when you do it this way, but it is very dangerous.

 Start from the ground up to determine what access rights your application accounts require, rather than trying to figure out what access rights you need to take away.

 Make sure that accounts that only need read access are only granted read access to the tables they need access to.

-If an account only needs access to portions of a table, consider creating a view that limits access to that portion of the data and assigning the account access to the view instead, rather than the underlying table.
-Rarely, if ever, grant create or delete access to database accounts.

-If you adopt a policy where you use stored procedures everywhere, and don't allow application accounts to directly execute their own queries, then restrict those accounts to only be able to execute the stored procedures they need.
-Don't grant them any rights directly to the tables in the database.
+DO NOT ASSIGN DBA OR ADMIN TYPE ACCESS TO YOUR APPLICATION ACCOUNTS.
+We understand that this is easy, and everything just "works" when you do it this way, but it is very dangerous.

+#### Minimizing Application and OS Privileges

 SQL injection is not the only threat to your database data.
 Attackers can simply change the parameter values from one of the legal values they are presented with, to a value that is unauthorized for them, but the application itself might be authorized to access.
 As such, minimizing the privileges granted to your application will reduce the likelihood of such unauthorized access attempts, even when an attacker is not trying to use SQL injection as part of their exploit.

 While you are at it, you should minimize the privileges of the operating system account that the DBMS runs under.
 Don't run your DBMS as root or system!
 Most DBMSs run out of the box with a very powerful system account.
 For example, MySQL runs as system on Windows by default!
 Change the DBMS's OS account to something more appropriate, with restricted privileges.

+#### Details Of Least Privilege When Developing

+If an account only needs access to portions of a table, consider creating a view that limits access to that portion of the data and assigning the account access to the view instead, rather than the underlying table.
+Rarely, if ever, grant create or delete access to database accounts.

+If you adopt a policy where you use stored procedures everywhere, and don't allow application accounts to directly execute their own queries, then restrict those accounts to only be able to execute the stored procedures they need.
+Don't grant them any rights directly to the tables in the database.

-#### Multiple DB Users
+#### Least Admin Privileges For Multiple DBs

 The designers of web applications should avoid using the same owner/admin account in the web applications to connect to the database.
 Different DB users should be used for different web applications.